Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 5.36 pmMr RUSSOOpposes

-Opposed the bill as contrary to the Royal Commission into Institutional Responses to Child Sexual Abuse which found there should be no conditional or different types of working with children clearances.
+Opposed the bill as contrary to the Royal Commission into Institutional Responses to Child Sexual Abuse and the Queensland Family and Child Commission blue card review, both of which found there should be no conditional or different types of working with children clearances.

 While one has to be sympathetic to the issues the bill seeks to address, one has to place weight on the recommendation of the Royal Commission into Institutional Responses to Child Sexual Abuse, which found that nationally there should be no conditional or different types of working with children clearances.2020-05-19View Hansard